Do I Have to Pay Tax for Taking Surveys and Doing Other Online Money Making Activities?

 Working Out If You Need To Pay Any Tax

 Everyone in the UK has to earn a certain amount per year before they have to pay any tax, this is called your personal allowance.
-The personal allowance for the year 2012 - 2013 is £8105, £10500 for people aged 64 - 74 and £10660 for people aged 75 and above.
+The personal allowance for the year 2016 - 2017 is £11,000.
 If you got married before a certain date then a different personal allowance rate will apply to you, you can check the details on the HMRC site here.
 If the income you have earned from taking surveys, participating in focus groups, mystery shopping or any other money making activities does is not more than the amounts above then you will not have to pay any tax.
 (Phew breath a sigh of relief)

 Remember to Take Pensions into Account